 Jay: I’m a little bit excited, yeah, anyway it’s been – I should just say this isn’t just all fantasy, we’ve been now – E2language has been doing this for eight years E2language and we have a vast knowledge of how to do it, there’s a lot of different experiences with the technology, with the language learning methodologies, with the content writing, with the online teaching, we’re pulling it all together.
 Anyway, I think that’d be a good place to end the podcast.

 Alex: Yes on an exciting hopeful note like every good essay should end.

 Jay: But everyone should go to www.e2school.com and check out the website and sign up and certainly let everyone know and your Facebook page and your peer group, let them all know that they can study English – well a lot of its going to be for free, there will be some paid courses, but, yeah, check it out for yourselves.

 Alex: Thanks Jay.

 Speaker: Thanks for listening to E2talks.
-Remember to check out e2school.com and choose one of our courses on tests skills, pronunciation, grammar or general English.
+Remember to check out e2school.com and choose one of our courses on tests skills, pronunciation, grammar or general English language learning.
 Thanks.